sihensel/docs/git.md

 ```

 This way, ssh is enabled out of the box and you don't have to enter your password or change your repo any more.
-Alternatively, Github Tokens can also be used for authentication.

 ## Cleanup Git Repo

 If your repo contains a lot of deleted binary files (e.g. images, compiled objects, etc.), your `.git` directory can become quite big, since Git still keeps track of them.
 These objects can be cleaned from git with the help of [BFG](https://rtyley.github.io/bfg-repo-cleaner/).
 This short guide follows [this post](https://www.tikalk.com/posts/2017/04/19/delete-binaries-from-git-repository/).

 To find the biggest files in your repo, use the [git-tools](https://github.com/ivantikal/git-tools) scripts.